TyrangYang/TyrangYang_blog_jekyll/_posts/2019-9-20-all-algorithm.md

 next_permutation: next lexicographically-ordered permutation.
 Return false when input is already the greatest lexicographic permutation.

 prev_permutation: previous lexicographically-ordered permutation.
-Return false when input is already a ascanding permutation.
+Return false when input is already a ascending permutation.

 THis code explain how to find next permutation(prev_permutation with same logic).
 ```cpp